janursa/RTvisualize/README.md

 }
 monitor.watch(settings).run()
 ```
+An example of this type can be found [here](https://github.com/janursa/RTvisualize/blob/master/examples/custom/).
 ### CSV formating
 For a line plot, the data needs to be formated in a vertical shape with the name of the variable as column title.
 User can use as many variables as intended to be plotted on the same graph.
 See [lineDataFormat](https://github.com/janursa/RTvisualize/blob/master/examples/builtin/linesdata.csv).
 For scatter plots, the information x,y,type,size needs to be provided for each scatter point (see [scatterDataFormat](https://github.com/janursa/RTvisualize/blob/master/examples/builtin/scatterdata.csv)).
 For 3D scatter plot, the format should follow x,y,z,type,size.
 ### Installation